wapmorgan/BinaryStream/README.md

 ```
 This example reads 20 bytes at the beginning of the file as a string.

+A more complex example, where the data were located in the following order:
+- **integer** (int, 32 bit)
+- **float** (float, 32 bit)
-A more complex example, where the data were located in the following order: **integer** (int, 32 bit), **fractional** (float, 32 bit), a **flag byte** (where each bit has its own value, 8 bits): 1 bit determines whether there after this byte written another data, 5-bit empty, and the last 2 bits of the data type: `0b00` - means that after recorded 1 character (char, 8 bits), `0b01` - means that after the written 10 characters (string, 10 bytes), `0b10` - means that followed in time unixtime format packaged in long integer (long, 64 bits), `0b11` - not used at this moment.
+- **flag byte** (where each bit has its own value, 8 bits): first bit determines whether there after this byte written another data, 5-bit empty, and the last 2 bits of the data type:
+    - `0b00` - after this data recorded 1 character (char, 8 bits)
+    - `0b01` - after this data recorded 10 characters (string, 10 bytes)
+    - `0b10` - after this data time in unixtime format packaged in long integer (long, 64 bits)
+    - `0b11` - not used at this moment.

 In order to read these data and those that depend on the flags, this example is suitable:
 ```php